-I have received the notices, when will I receive the list of liens for my county?
+I have received notice from the Manufactured Housing Division requesting that I confirm liens with a tax suit filed.
+Will I receive the list of liens for my county?

-When is the deadline to send in the list of liens we have that are affected by HB3613?
+When is the deadline to send in the list of tax liens that will be preserved pursuant to HB3613?

-The deadline is 60 days from the date of the second letter.
+The deadline to respond is 60 days from receipt of the second notice sent by the Division.

 Which tax liens can be preserved?

-We have determined it appropriate to preserve liens which are older than four years (2008 and older) and have been deferred, are on a payment plan, and those under bankruptcy, in addition to the liens which have a tax suit filed.
+We have determined it appropriate to preserve tax liens on record which are more than four years delinquent and which have a tax suit filed, have been deferred, are on a payment plan, have a judgment, and/or those under bankruptcy.

-We suggest you use the same format as used in the report that you run from our website.
+We suggest you use the spreadsheet format used in the report that can be run from our website.

 If we make our own list what information do you need?

-You should use your county eight digit tax id number issued by the Comptroller's office.
-Keep in mind if you collect for several different entities you will need run a report for each that you collect for.
-The ID numbers can be found here Appraisal Districts or County Tax Offices.
+Use your eight digit tax unit identification number issued by the Comptroller's office (Appraisal Districts or County Tax Offices).
+Keep in mind that you will need to run a separate report for each entity that you collect for.

-If I don't have a CTC account, can I still get one?
+If I don't have a CTC number, can I still get one?